 After leaving PwC, Peninah worked for 14 years as a board-level executive coach with individual male and female senior executives, and with senior teams as groups on strategy, organisational change and leadership.
 Peninah is an international speaker and broadcaster, and has published four books and refereed articles on women’s leadership and corporate governance.
-She directs the FTSE 100® Cross-Company Mentoring Programme, in which almost 70 FTSE 100 Chairs, CEOs and other leaders mentor senior women from just below the board to become credible board candidates or otherwise to progress their careers.
+She directs the FTSE 100® Cross-Company Mentoring Programme, in which more than 70 FTSE 100 Chairs, CEOs and other leaders mentor senior women from just below the board to become credible board candidates or otherwise to progress their careers.
 This highly successful programme has been running for 15 years in the UK and has been emulated in thirteen countries.